Sustainability Begins at (the Smart) Home

 - Optimize operational and maintenance practices

 Evaluate your manufacturing sites for peak sustainability.
-There are several steps you can take to maximize your output while minimizing your environmental impact.
-Perform an energy audit to see where you’re using too much or where you can replace traditional energy with a renewable alternative, such as solar or wind power.
+There are several steps you can take to maximize your output while minimizing your environmental impact and reducing scope 1 and scope 2 emissions.
+Perform an energy audit to find inefficiencies or where you can replace traditional energy with a renewable alternative, such as solar or wind power.

 Similarly, a water audit can also help you pinpoint areas that could be improved through technology, water-saving equipment and sustainability best practices.
-With a water-efficiency program, you can conserve water and save money on buying, heating, treating and disposing of water.
+With a water-efficiency program, you can conserve water and save money on buying, heating, treating, and disposing water.

 You can also reduce the amount of waste you produce through additive manufacturing.
-Traditional manufacturing requires cutting away at raw materials.
+Traditional manufacturing requires cutting away raw materials.
 The unused material is discarded and can be dangerous to the environment.
 But with 3D printing, you can create only the shapes you need, eliminating the scraps generated from a die-cut process.
-Plus, additive manufacturing can reduce products’ weight and the number of parts needed, which can help ease the burden on vehicles, subsequently decreasing the amount of greenhouse gases emitted in the transportation process.
+Plus, additive manufacturing with lightweight material can reduce products’ weight and the number of parts needed — easing the burden on vehicles and subsequently decreasing the amount of greenhouse gases emitted in the transportation process.

 But making a product sustainably doesn’t just refer to environmental considerations; it also encompasses workplace conditions.
 Trista Bridges, co-author of “Leading Sustainably: The Path to Sustainable Business and How the SDGs Changed Everything,” said that companies should consider sustainability criteria when they launch or enhance an existing product — just like they evaluate market growth, customer demand or the competition.

-None of these audits and assessments should be a one-time check off; they should be done regularly to ensure that you are always manufacturing in a way that is efficient and safe for the environment and workers.
+None of these audits and assessments should be one-and-done; they should be completed regularly to ensure that you are always manufacturing in a way that is efficient and safe for the environment and workers.

 Consider Eco-Friendly Distribution and Delivery

-In the future, companies may be avoiding the whole issue by using commercial electric vehicles to reduce the amount of greenhouse gasses emitted in the transportation process.
-As a part of its commitment to The Climate Pledge, Amazon is already undergoing its goal to put a fleet of 10,000 electric vehicles on the road by 2022 and 100,000 by 2030.
+In the future, companies may avoid the whole issue by using commercial electric vehicles to reduce the amount of greenhouse gas emitted in the transportation process.
+As a part of its commitment to The Climate Pledge, Amazon is already working toward its goal to put a fleet of 100,000 electric vans on the road by 2030.
 It is not hard to imagine other companies following suit.

-Until then, by reducing the distance that their products have to travel, companies can reduce their negative environmental impact.
+Until then, by reducing the distance that their products must travel, companies can reduce their negative environmental impact.
 COVID-19 is already making businesses consider regionalization to reduce supply chain risk.
 Technologies like additive manufacturing can help smart home companies bring production closer to the end-customer.

-- Ensure that the packaging is the ideal size (i.e., not so big that the product rattles around, potentially causing damage)
+- Ensure that the packaging is the ideal size (i.e., not so big that the product rattles around inside, potentially causing damage)

 - Fill empty space in the package to avoid scratching

-- Use impact/shock/tilt indicators that will inform you where any damage may have occurred in the shipping process and encourage the package handlers to be more careful
+- Use impact/shock/tilt indicators that will inform you where any damage may have occurred in the shipping process and work with logistics providers to ensure a solution

-- Work with trusted carrier or shipping partners; if you’re working with a new partner, do a trial run to assess their ability to deliver products safely
+- Do business with trusted carrier or shipping partners; if you’re working with a new partner, do a trial run to assess their ability to deliver products safely

 Offer Sustainable End-of-Life Solutions